 Cushing's disease is due to an ACTH-secreting pituitary adenoma (1).
 ACTH-dependent Cushing's syndrome can also be caused by an ectopic ACTH producing tumor.
 Excessive secreted amounts of corticotropin-releasing hormone by an ectopic tumor are a rare cause of Cushing's syndrome (2).
-The excess of ACTH results in overproduction of glucocorticoids and to a much lesser extent of
+The excess of ACTH results in overproduction

 I. Obesity is often caused by Cushing’s disease.
 II.
 The first diagnostic step for pathological overproduction of cortisol in Cushing’s syndrome or disease is based on decreased suppression of plasma cortisol after dexamethason and increased free cortisol in 24h urine.